-Molten steel from the induction furnace is then cast into steel billets before being sent to the rolling mill where they are rolled and shaped to the required dimensions for the finished bars of reinforcing steel.
-As cast billets are usually sent directly to rolling, without reheating.
+Molten steel obtained from either of the process routes is then cast into steel billets before being sent to the rolling mill where they are rolled and shaped to the required dimensions for the finished bars of reinforcing steel.

-The products are packaged by binding with steel wires or straps, both the steel ties and products do not include any biogenic materials.
+The products are packed by binding with steel wire or strap.
+Both the steel ties and products do not include any biogenic materials.